 We make synths that are kind of nifty, at best.
 They don't work well on mobile.
 Some work with midi.
 Get off your dang phone.

-Every great synthesizer begins as a seed, I think.
-It is a quiet idea planted in the soil of curiosity, watered by late nights and the hum of a computer fan.
+Every great synthesizer begins as a seed.
+Or a weed.
+I failed school, so I cannot confirm.
+It is a quiet idea planted in the soil of curiosity, watered by late nights and a computer fan that sounds like a jet engine.
 Pizza rolls are often times present.
-Here, we tend to those seeds with care.
+Here, we tend to those seeds with care and also fear.

 This garden is a collection of desktop instruments, each one native to the machine it lives on.
 They are not emulations of hardware past.
-They are something new, sort of.
-They are tools grown from the unique character of the personal computer itself.
+They are mutilations of hardware past.
+They are tools grown from whatever the personal computer itself has to offer, which is usually weird and always running too many tabs.

 We build for the future of music.
 For the producer at 2 AM.
-For the producer at 3 AM.
-For the producer at 3:30 AM.
-For the sound designer who hears something no one else has.
+For the producer at 3 AM who forgot to eat.
+For the producer at 3:30 AM whose reverb sounds incredible but whose life is a disaster.
 For anyone who believes the desktop is not a limitation, it is a landscape.
 Put plants in it.
+This is all very serious.

 An equal-tempered instrument born from the keys beneath your fingers.
 The keyboard becomes a keyboard.
 May we frighten you?